Hotel_APIs_featured

 Wholesalers or bed banks

 In this business model, a wholesaler (bed bank) contracts with a hotel for a period of time to sell a bulk of its rooms for a fixed price.
 Sometimes, wholesalers do dynamic pricing, but this type of contract is uncommon.
 Then the nights are sold to travel agencies and OTAs.
-Hotels approach wholesalers to keep their rooms filled to capacity and resort to having special negotiated room rates, which isn’t always good for hotel revenue management, given that the price has to change with the demand.
+Hotels approach wholesalers to keep their rooms filled to capacity and resort to having negotiated rates, which isn’t always good for hotel revenue management, given that the price has to change with the demand.
 And with pre-negotiated rates for months, this isn’t possible.

 Who uses bed banks.
 Well, basically everyone who does hotel distribution.
-They are really the first place to go to get hotel rooms, unless you are a startup that suggests personalized/smart/AI-driven accommodation search without full booking support.
+They are really the first place to go for hotel rooms, unless you are a startup that suggests personalized/smart/AI-driven accommodation search without full booking support.
 If you are, becoming a partner of some monster OTA like Booking.com may be easier.

 Let’s have a look at the major bed banks.
 But keep in mind that we have a separate article about them.
 So, if you want to dive deeper check our bed banks overview.